-As of March 31, 2011, we owned or had an ownership interest in 159 multifamily apartment communities in 13 different states from which we derived all significant sources of earnings and operating cash flows.
+As of March 31, 2012, we owned or had an ownership interest in 167 multifamily apartment communities in 13 different states from which we derived all significant sources of earnings and operating cash flows.
 Senior management evaluates performance and determines resource allocations by reviewing apartment communities individually and in the following reportable operating segments:

-- Large market same store communities are generally communities in markets with a population of at least 1 million that we have owned and have been stabilized for at least a full 12 months and have not been classified as held for sale. - Secondary market same store communities are generally communities in markets with populations of less than 1 million that we have owned and have been stabilized for at least a full 12 months and have not been classified as held for sale. - Non same store communities and other includes recent acquisitions, communities in development or lease-up, communities that have been classified as held for sale and non multifamily activities, which represent less than 1% of our portfolio.
+Large market same store communities are generally communities:

+in markets with a population of at least one million and at least 1% of the total public multifamily REIT units; and that we have owned and have been stabilized for at least a full 12 months and have not been classified as held for sale.
+Secondary market same store communities are generally communities:

+in markets with populations of more than one million but less than one percent of the total public multifamily REIT units or in markets with a population of less than one million; and that we have owned and have been stabilized for at least a full 12 months and have not been classified as held for sale.
+Non same store communities and other includes recent acquisitions, communities in development or lease-up and communities that have been classified as held for sale.
+Also included in non same store communities are non multifamily activities which represent less than 1% of our portfolio
-On the first day of each calendar year, we determine the composition of our same store operating segments for that year, which allows us to evaluate full period-over-period operating comparisons.
-We utilize net operating income, or

-NOI, in evaluating the performance.
-Total NOI represents total property revenues less total property operating expenses, excluding depreciation, for all properties held during the period regardless of their status as held for sale.
+On the first day of each calendar year, we determine the composition of our same store operating segments for that year as well as adjusting the previous year, which allows us to evaluate full period-over-period operating comparisons.
+We utilize net operating income, or NOI, in evaluating the performance of the segments.
+Total NOI represents total property revenues less total property operating expenses, excluding depreciation and amortization, for all properties held during the period regardless of their status as held for sale.
 We believe NOI is a helpful tool in evaluating the operating performance of our segments because it measures the core operations of property performance by excluding corporate level expenses and other items not related to property operating performance.

-Revenues and NOI for each reportable segment for the three month periods ended March 31, 2011 and 2010, were as follows (dollars in thousands):
+Revenues and NOI for each reportable segment for the three month periods ended March 31, 2012 and 2011, were as follows (dollars in thousands):

-Three months ended
+Three months ended March

-March 31,
+31,

-2011 2010
+2012 2011

 Revenues

-Large Market Same Store \$ 49,905 \$ 48,185
+Large Market Same Store \$55,007 \$52,271

-Secondary Market Same Store 46,236 44,236
+Secondary Market Same Store 47,500 45,857

-Non-Same Store and Other 10,974 4,907
+Non-Same Store and Other 16,855 6,594

-Total property revenues 107,115 97,328
+Total property revenues 119,362 104,722

-Management fee income 223 136
+Management fee income 269 223

-Total operating revenues \$ 107,338 \$ 97,464
+Total operating revenues \$119,631 \$104,945

-NOI
+No.

+NOI # 22 000 \$20.25 6

-Large Market Same Store \$ 28,662 \$ 27,408
+Large Market Same Store \$32,098 \$30,276

-Secondary Market Same Store 27,167 25,830
+Secondary Market Same Store 27,783 27,051

-Non-Same Store and Other 5,686 2,539
+Non-Same Store and Other 9,635 4,188

-Total NOI 61,515 55,777
+Total NOI 69,516 61,515

+Discontinued operations NOI included above 4 (1,122)

-Management fee income 223 136
+Management fee income 269 223

-Depreciation (27,741) (25,080)
+Depreciation and amortization (30,643 ) (27,216 )

-Acquisition expense (219) 24
+Acquisition credit (expense) 634 (219)

-Property management expense (5,144) (4,277)
+Property management expense (5,454 ) (5,144 )

-General and administrative expense (4,610) (2,811)
+General and administrative expense (3,447 ) (4,610 )

-Interest and other non-property income 235 315
+Interest and other non-property income 108 235

-Interest expense (13,990) (13,891)
+Interest expense (14,350 ) (13,914 )

+Gain on debt extinguishment 20

-Amortization of deferred financing costs (715) (595)
+Amortization of deferred financing costs (771 ) (715 )

-Net casualty gains (loss) and other settlement proceeds (148) 156
+Net casualty loss and other settlement proceeds (4 ) (141 )

-Loss on sale of non-depreciable assets (6) -
+Loss on sale of non-depreciable assets (6)

-Gain on properties contributed to joint ventures - 371

-Loss from real estate joint ventures (245) (276)
+Loss from real estate joint ventures (31 ) (245 )

+Discontinued operations 9,217 514

-Net income attributable to noncontrolling interests (311) (437)
+Net income attributable to noncontrolling interests (1,178 ) (311 )

-Net income attributable to MAA \$ 8,844 \$ 9,412
+Net income attributable to MAA \$23,890 \$8,844

-Assets for each reportable segment as of March 31, 2011 and December 31, 2010, were as follows (dollars in thousands):
+Assets for each reportable segment as of March 31, 2012 and December 31, 2011, were as follows (dollars in thousands):